Master in Conflict and International Humanitarian Law: Career Path

 Duties, Tasks, Roles, and Responsibilities

-The duties, tasks, roles, and responsibilities of professionals with a Master's degree in Conflict and International Humanitarian Law will vary depending on the specific job and employer.
+The duties, tasks, roles, and responsibilities of professionals with a Master's degree in Conflict and International Humanitarian Law will vary depending on the job and employer.
 However, some common responsibilities include:

 • Advising on legal issues related to armed conflicts and the protection of victims of war: This may include providing legal advice on the laws of armed conflict, human rights in armed conflict, international humanitarian law, the laws of occupation, and the rights and protections afforded to prisoners of war.